dynamsoft-docs/barcode-reader-docs/faq/general/unprintable-character.md

 This page helps to you modify the barcode results when non-printable characters exists in the barcode text you decoded.

-You always get 2 values that stands for the barcode decoding result from the `textResult` object:
+You always get 2 values that stands for the barcode decoding result from the `CBarcodeResultItem` object:

 - `barcodeBytes`
 - `barcodeText`